adeep/bitwarden_reddit/emergency_kit.md

 * The email address for your Ente Auth account
 * The password for your Ente Auth account
 * The Ente Auth "recovery key"
+* If you "pepper" your passwords, a complete description of the peppering algorithm once you open your vault.

+Is there more than this?
+It depends on your exact circumstance.
+Remember, one day _someone else_ is going to have to read this sheet and use it to settle your last affairs after you die.

 Write legibly!
 And preferably  make a second copy of this paper and have a trusted friend or associate store it offsite, in case of fire or other disaster.